Alcohol Use Disorder

 Alcohol use disorder doesn’t mean you are falling-down drunk all of the time.
 It doesn’t even mean you are alcohol dependent or an alcoholic.
 Just two or three drinks a day may indicate AUD.
 For some people, one drink may be too much.

 One of the deadliest AUDs is binge drinking: five drinks in two hours for men, four for women.
 In 2017, one in four U.S. adults, ages 18 or older, had at least one such “heavy drinking day.”
+This kind of drinking often leads to compulsive and un-thoughtful decision making, one example being drunk driving.

 Most binge drinkers are not dependent on alcohol; they drink for other reasons, from social pressure to feeling awkward in social settings.
 By one reckoning, more than half of all alcohol is consumed in binge drinking sessions.
 Over time, this can cause serious brain damage.